jayarehart/EC-Bootcamp-SE/Measuring/Data Collection Strategies.md

 To address the inherent uncertainty that comes with performing LCAs, there are four data collection strategies.

-1. **Measuring**: Quantities can be directly measured from bills of materials, or physical quantities (e.g., contractor submittals or procurement records)
+1. **Measuring**: Quantities can be directly measured from bills of materials, or physical quantities (e.g., contractor submittals or procurement records).

 2. **Modeling**: Quantities can be modeled (e.g., analytical structural model, structural Revit model, typical bay calculations).